Disclosure: Enkaustikos sent me free samples of Hot Sticks to review for this post.

 The Roland Encaustic HOTbox was designed by Artist Paula Roland for encaustic monotype printmaking.
 Four 100 watt incandescent light bulbs heat an anodized aluminum printing plate on top of the box.
 A light dimmer regulates the light adjusting the plate surface temperature.

-Using an Anodized Aluminum plate
+Printing with an Anodized Aluminum Plate

 Without a HOTbox, I knew that if I tried to pull a print from a Teflon-coated griddle, the paint would slide around and bubble up, I could get some interesting effects but I wouldn’t have good control.
 I have now purchased an anodized aluminum plate made by Enkaustikos and voila my pancake griddle is ready for monotype printmaking.
 When selecting an anodized aluminum plate, be sure to measure your griddle first!

-Using Enkaustikos Hot Sticks for Monotype prints
+Using Enkaustikos Hot Sticks for Encaustic Printmaking

 You will instantly see how Enkaustikos Hot Sticks are the perfect format for this form of encaustic printmaking.
 You can use Hot Sticks to draw directly to the surface of your painting by keeping your paper warm on the plate.
 You can also paint on the plate and then pull a monotype print from it.
 No need to fuse… the heat of the plate fuses the encaustic medium to the paper.

-Tools used for Encaustic printmaking
+Setup for Encaustic printmaking

 Here is my work table.